-See Local DMX Outputs (on page 491) for information on reconfiguring the DMX ports.
+See Outputs (on page 177)Outputs (on page 177) for information on reconfiguring the DMX ports.

 Gateways will function with your console out of the box without previous configuration.
 However if custom configuration is required, you will need to use Net3 Concert or GCE (Gateway Configuration Editor).
 Concert is installed by default and can be accessed in ECU>Settings>Maintenance>Net3 Concert.
 Concert is available for download from our website, www.etcconnect.com.
 GCE software can also be downloaded from the ETC website.